ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 ## Versioning

-GitHub recommends using [semantic versioning](http://semver.org/) when creating actions to provide people with a stable experience.
+GitHub recommends using [semantic versioning](http://semver.org/) when creating actions.

 *   Create a GitHub **release** using semantic versioning (`v1.0.9`).
 For more information, see "[Creating releases](https://help.github.com/en/articles/creating-releases)."
 *   Move the major version tag (`v1`, `v2`, etc.) to point to the Git ref of the current release.
 For more information, see "[Git basics - tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)."